takniksrc/easyd-docs/docs/index.rst

 EasyD Documentation
 ===================
-This is quick guide to understand how to do something in EasyD.
+This is quick guide to understand how to do something in `EasyD app <https://app.easyd.io/>`__.
 New and improved content will be added time to time.

 Contents
 --------